Learn These Rhetorical Strategies to Become More Persuasive!

 9. Consonance.
 The repetition of two or more consonants with a change in the intervening vowels.
 “Splish-splash” or “click-clack.”

 Marketing, advertising, and copywriting are obviously prime opportunities to employ rhetorical devices and strategies to elicit moods, persuade, and inspire.
-But there's a slew of situations in the workaday world where wielding the linguistic knives of rhetorical devices with surgical precision can carve your message into tasty tidbits - from bite-size memos to your team, to a full presentation to persuade your supervisors.
-See how many rhetorical devices you can count in that sentence!
+However, there are many other situations in the workplace where using rhetorical strategies with surgical precision can improve your persuasiveness – from memos to your team to a full presentation for your superiors.

-The first step is knowing your audience and what rhetorical strategy - or mode of persuasion - will work best with them.
-Are they an emotional bunch or do they demand facts?
-The second is to know your subject.
-Is it a topic that is easier to explain with a good story or is comparing and contrasting a better tactic?
+The first step is to know your audience so that you can identify the rhetorical strategy that will have the strongest impact on readers or listeners.
+Are they an emotional group or do they demand facts?
+The second step is to know your subject.
+Is it a topic that’s easier to explain with a good story or would your message be better served by focusing on detailed facts and figures?

-Once your strategy is laid out, see if you can use rhetorical choices to pepper up the language of your presentation.
+Once your strategy is laid out, you can then select the best rhetorical devices to strengthen the language in your presentation.
 Rhythms, repetitions, and mnemonics can make your presentation not only persuasive but memorable.

 Recommended reading: